 Skip to content

-In January 2022, the Griffin Poetry Prize launched Translation Talks, a series of conversations about translation and poetry where past shortlisted and winning authors are invited to discuss their craft.
+In January 2022, the Griffin Poetry Prize launched Translation Talks, a series of conversations about translation and poetry where past longlisted, shortlisted, and winning authors are invited to discuss their craft.

-You can now listen to a recording of our fourth Translation Talks with renowned poet-translators Valzhyna Mort and Erín Moure on our SoundCloud!
+Listen to a recording of our fourth Translation Talks with renowned poet-translators Valzhyna Mort and Erín Moure on our SoundCloud.

 Valzhyna Mort is the author of three poetry collections, most recently, Music for the Dead and Resurrected (FSG, 2020), winner of the 2021 International Griffin Poetry Prize and the UNT Rilke Prize, and named one of the best poetry books of 2020 by the New York Times.
 Born in Minsk, Belarus, Mort writes in English and Belarusian, and translates between English, Belarusian, Russian, Ukrainian, and Polish.